U.S. Energy Information Administration logo

 U.S. Movements of Crude Oil By Rail

-Monthly data on rail movements of crude oil have been updated for June 2017.
+Monthly data on rail movements of crude oil have been updated for January 2018.
 Crude oil movements by rail have significantly increased over the past five years.
-The new data on crude-by-rail (CBR) movements are also fully integrated with EIA’s existing monthly petroleum supply statistics, which already include crude oil movements by pipeline, tanker, and barge.
+The data on crude-by-rail (CBR) movements are also fully integrated with EIA’s existing monthly petroleum supply statistics, which already include crude oil movements by pipeline, tanker, and barge.

 Monthly Biodiesel Production Report

-The U.S. Energy Information Administration released new data today showing national and regional monthly biodiesel production for June 2017.
+Monthly national and regional biodiesel production data for January 2018.
 In addition to biodiesel production, data included producer sales, producer stocks, and feedstock inputs.

 Monthly Crude Oil and Natural Gas Production